marcusoftnet/marcusoftnet.github.io/_posts/2019-02-26-scaling-agile-up-or-out.md

 No **scaling up** might, and often does, mean that we:
   * fit the agile teams that we create into our current system, where we have layers of decision-making, planning and budgeting before the team is involved.
 The team can then be _autonomous, agile and nimble_ within the boundaries that we give it.
   * add the current ways of working as a extra layer on top of the team so that it fits into the structure that we have created already.
   * add extra people into the team, in order to fit it into our current structure.
 Examples I've seen is the requirement specialist, a customer proxy (and even a customer proxy proxy), "make it look like RUP"-guy (oh, how I wished I made that one up), architects or documentation specialists.
-None of those are wrong in themselves, except mayby the RUP-reference, but these are competences - not people or even roles.
+None of those are wrong in themselves, except mayb the RUP-reference, but these are competences - not people or even roles.

 **Scaling  up** in this context, for me, means to take whatever the team did and beef it up until it fits whatever the organisation around it did before this team was successful.
 Just as with computers **scaling up** is quicker, but cost much more (for the team), and eventually reach a tipping point - where the things that made that team successful in the first place, is not present anymore.